pk-pkulkarni/langchain_mcp/README.md

 # LangChain MCP – Restaurant Example

-A demonstration of using **Model Context Protocol (MCP)** to expose a restaurant recommendation tool that integrates with LangChain.
+A demonstration of using **Model Context Protocol (MCP)** to expose a restaurant interaction tool that integrates with LangChain.

 ---